Edible Mushrooms

 Oyster Mushroom

-Oyster Mushroom, Vancouver Island, BCShortly after the first rains of the season, the snow-tan petal-like beginnings of the oyster mushroom can be found.
-The autumn forest is brightened with the beautiful young stemmed caps cascading shelf-like from the surface of dead alder trees.
-The cap is shell-shaped and has a delicate sweet and spicy aroma not usually found in oyster mushrooms grown commercially.
+Edible-Mushrooms, Oyster Mushroom, Vancouver Island, BCShortly after the first rains of the season, the snow-tan petal-like beginnings of the oyster mushroom can be found.
+The autumn forest is brightened with the beautiful, young, stemmed caps cascading shelf-like from the surface of dead alder trees.
+The cap is shell-shaped and has a delicate, sweet and spicy aroma not usually found in oyster mushrooms grown commercially.
 Read More….

 Pear-Shaped Puffballs

-Pear Shaped Puffballs, Vancouver Island, BCThe Pear Shaped Puffball is a yellowish-brown mushroom with a pore at the top.
+Pear Shapped Puffball, Vancouver Island, BCThe Pear Shaped Puffball is a yellowish-brown mushroom with a pore at the top.
 It grows in large clusters of decaying wood and can be found in all parts of Vancouver Island from July to November.
-The fruiting body is pear-shaped and a yellowish to brown colour on the outside but inside it’s a pure white colour when it is young and fresh.
+The fruiting body is pear-shaped and has a yellowish to brown colour on the outside, but inside it’s a pure white colour when it is young and fresh.
 Its surface is covered with tiny warts.
 When mature, a pore opening at the top releases spores.
 The spore print is olive-brown.
 Read More….

 Purple Fairy Club

-Purple Fairy Club, Vancouver Island, BCPurple Fairy Club with its dull purple colours and densely packed, non-branching fruiting bodies are distinctive enough that you will probably not need to use a microscope or a DNA sequencer to identify the mushroom successfully.
-Traditionally presumed to be saprobic but new studies suggest the possibility that it is associated with mosses, I wonder whether it might be associated with spruces as I always see them growing in tight clusters in conifer forests that contain lots of spruce trees.
+Purple Fairyy Club, Vancouver Island, BCPurple Fairy Club, with its dull purple colours and densely packed, non-branching fruiting bodies, are distinctive enough that you will probably not need to use a microscope or a DNA sequencer to identify the mushroom successfully.
+Traditionally presumed to be saprobic, but new studies suggest the possibility that it is associated with mosses, I wonder whether it might be associated with spruces, as I always see them growing in tight clusters in conifer forests that contain lots of spruce trees.
 Read More….

-Questionable Stropharia, Vancouver Island, BCThe beautiful Questionable Stropharia, also known as Stropharia Ambigua is an exquisitely beautiful mushroom to observe, when you see this mushroom growing amongst the moss in a dark forest setting, it can take your breath away.
+Edible-Mushrooms, Questionable Stropharia Mushroom, Vancouver Island, BCThe beautiful Questionable Stropharia, also known as Stropharia Ambigua, is an exquisitely beautiful mushroom to observe.
+When you see this mushroom growing amongst the moss in a dark forest setting, it can take your breath away.
 The pale yellow mushroom with the white stem and cottony hanging edge to the cap is an incredible vision to see.
 Read More….

 Reishi Mushrooms

-Reishi Mushrooms, Vancouver Island, BCThe Hemlock Lacquered Polypore mushroom (Reishi Mushroom) itself is a fan-shaped shelf polypore and has a red to orange colour that has a shiny top.
+Rieshi Mushroom, Vancouver Island, BCThe Hemlock Lacquered Polypore mushroom (Reishi Mushroom) itself is a fan-shaped shelf polypore and has a red to orange colour that has a shiny top.
 It has a white underside when fresh.
-The white underside bruises quickly when touched, the bruising is a tan colour.
-Only harvest the fresh mushrooms, if the underside is a brown or gray colour, there could be potentially harmful moulds present, you need to process these mushrooms as quickly as possible after picking them.
+The white underside bruises quickly when touched; the bruising is a tan colour.
+Only harvest the fresh mushrooms; if the underside is a brown or gray colour, there could be potentially harmful moulds present.
+You need to process these mushrooms as quickly as possible after picking them.
 Read More….

 Scarlet Cup Fungus